tytydraco/yessleep/out/I_Work_at_a_Dog_Shelter_with_Strange_Rules_It_Calls_to_the_Broken.md

 — Ok, then just follow the rules, it's not a joke.
 It's simple, but you almost broke one, dumb little girl.
 Since it's not 6 pm yet and I pity you, I'll help you this once.

-She stood up and left.
+She stood up and left without answering any of my questions.

 Well, I might not be the most reliable OP, I acknowledge that.
 I avoided telling you about my disability, yes, but it's for a reason, you'll have to trust me.

 I went back to the break room and stayed there in silence.
-I heard some metallic sounds, then silence for some minutes and later the occasional barking of a shelter resumed.
+There were metallic sounds, silence for some minutes and later the occasional barking of a shelter resumed.
+It felt like the whole building was holding its breath.
 I tapped my smart watch and it told me the time.
 It was 5:32 pm.
 It hit me that it was the dogs' playtime and despite the sour taste in my mouth, those babies weren't at fault for Jessica's prank, so I went and took them one by one to the patio to enjoy the last rays of sunlight for the day.

 They were really well behaved, it felt like handling plushies.
 They were really obedient and stayed still whenever I picked them up or led them outside.

-On the patio I played with some of them and really started to enjoy my job there.
-Being surrounded by fluffy balls that lick your face, slightly bite your hands and snuggle against you can cure everything, I swear.
+On the patio I played with some of them and really started to enjoy my job.
+Being surrounded by fluff balls that lick your face, slightly bite your hands and snuggle against you can cure everything, I swear.
 I took a careful approach to the dogs in wheelchairs, I knew there were some dogs with IVDD that were surrendered because of their disability.
 I pitied them just like others did with me and somewhat it made me feel a bit more normal.
+They needed help to go anywhere.
 There were seven of them, although not all of them needed a wheelchair, they were all really quiet except for one little rascal called Bobby.
-He was constantly running and falling everywhere, and I only realized after a few minutes because of the metallic sounds of his wheelchair against the floor.
+He was constantly running and falling, and I only realized after a few minutes because of the metallic sounds of his wheelchair against the floor.
 Honestly, the little Dachshund became my favourite really quickly, he was hilarious.

 Even if I was having a good time, I couldn't refrain from wincing every time I pet a dog and touched a scar or something rough.
 It happened a lot more times than I want to admit.
 Sam, for example, a tiny rescue dog born on the street that has barely any hair and a lot of burned skin, laid silently by my side and scratched my thigh for pets, but I didn't have the heart to touch that rough skin without crying so I sometimes stroke his butt that was still weirdly full of hair.
 I could go on, but it breaks my heart, you just need to know that those dogs had it hard on life and most of them show that on their bodies.